 Since pools and patios don't have doors to measure, instead determine lighting size by finding the entry door nearest to this area and performing the same 1/3 and 1/4 calculations.
-However, since there may be some distance between the house and the patio or pool, you may want multiple fixtures or consider post or pier type lighting for longer distances.
+However, since there may be some distance between the house and the patio or pool, you may want multiple fixtures or consider colonial outdoor light fixtures, post, or pier type lighting for longer distances.

 Amount and Direction of Light

 Strong light beams at night can be intrusive or can even exacerbate the problem you are trying to solve, which is to effectively illuminate outdoor settings without overcompensating for the natural darkness brought on each evening.
 It is important to consider your visibility needs in each outdoor area you wish to light.